 Who are we?

 We are Apperio Limited.
 Our contact and other details are set out at the end of this policy.
-We are the controller in relation to the personal data processed in accordance with this policy (except where this policy explains otherwise).

 Users who are granted access to the portal so that they may use the services will be employees or authorised individuals of Apperio's clients.

 We may process personal data relating to you if:

 - You are a customer or a supplier of ours.

 - You are an employee, agent or consultant of a customer or a supplier of ours, or are someone who uses our products or services.

 - You are an employee, agent or consultant of an Adviser who is given access to our SaaS solution for the purposes of viewing any Adviser Data assigned to a matter that you are responsible for.